-The Flood Control District is a “pay as you go” operation.
+The Mile High Flood District is a “pay as you go” operation.
 Therefore, Mile High Flood District carries no debt.

 The State legislature passed a law that states the Mill Levy will be assessed to all residents within the Mile High Flood District boundary.
 The funds are spread out to all communities, although the funds primarily stay within their county of origin.